 The Consequences of Copyright Infringement

 According to the 2017 Sensis Social Media Report, 79% of Australians are active on social media.
 If we look globally, there are 2.46 billion social media users according to Statista.
 Social media is so widespread that publishing content without permission may easily come to the attention of the copyright owner.
-Accordingly, you should keep copyright in mind if you are tempted to plagiarise a written piece or use an image or piece of music created by someone else.
+Accordingly, you should keep copyright in mind if you are tempted to plagiarise a written piece or use an image or piece of music created by someone else on social media.

 Get in touch for copyright or social media advice for your situation.